notgian/YouTube-video-music-to-spotify/README.md

 > CLIENT_SECRET="your app's client secret"

 All that's left is to navigate to the directory in terminal and run `npm i` to install dependencies and start the app with `node server.mjs`

+## Features for Implementation/ Feature Ideas
+*I have no guarantees that I'll even make these but damn do I wanna save these for future reference*
+- Duplicate detection